shrideio/shoebox/src/ci/README.md

         Follow the instruction for creating secrets as described [here](/src/vault/README.md#create-a-secret).

-    -  Create an git user for the CI service for enabling access to repositories.
+    -  Create a git user for the CI service for enabling access to repositories.
 Use the values of `DRONE_GIT_USERNAME` and `DRONE_GIT_PASSWORD` from the `secrets.ini` file as username and password accordingly.
-After the user is created login to the Git service and create a repository named `ci.build.sample`.
+After the user is created log in to the Git service and create a repository named `ci.build.sample`.

-        > IMPORTANT: For repositories not created under `DRONE_GIT_USERNAME` adding that user as a collaborator should enable the access for the CI service.
+        > IMPORTANT: For repositories not created under `DRONE_GIT_USERNAME` adding that user as a collaborator should enable access for the CI service.

     - Activate the repository for build

-      - Navigate to ci._yourdomain.com_ and login using the CI git user create earlier.
+      - Navigate to ci._yourdomain.com_ and log in using the CI git user create earlier.
 If the repository is not listed click the [SYNC] button in the top right corner and wait.

         > WARNING: If the repository is still not shown after syncing use the CI git user credentials (`DRONE_GIT_USERNAME` and `DRONE_GIT_PASSWORD`) to login to the Git service and check if the repository is accessible.